dlitvakb/mongomodels/README.md

                     the function should receive only *one* argument representing the value to validate and should return a boolean.
 Also, accepts an optional error message.

+**validate_in**: Validates that the given field has a value inside the provided
+                 value list.

+**validate_type**: Validates that the given field contains an object of the
+                   expected type. **Valid Types**: Any kind of Struct (models), strings, integers, floats, lists and dictionaries.